btr2/boomerang/readme.txt

 * Anonymous voting
 * Boomerang Editing
 * Related and suggested Boomerangs, to reduce duplication
-* Google ReCaptcha v3 integration
+* Google reCaptcha v3 integration
 * Crowdfunding (for when you can't justify developing an idea, but your users want to pay for it)
 * Custom Fields
 * Audit Logging
+* IgnitionDeck integration
+* BuddyPress/BuddyBoss integration
+* Status change notifications
+* New comment notifications
 * And much, much more...

 == ⚙️ Getting Started ==